top of page

 As previously mentioned, Buffalo, New York, was one of the critical places where grain was distributed.
 Buffalo sat at the intersection of Lake Erie and the Erie Canal, which provided access to the Hudson River, New York City, and the markets of the whole world.
 Due to this strategic location, more grain was coming through Buffalo by the mid-1800s than previously thought possible.
 One problem: all that grain took days to unload from barges coming in off the lake because the work had to be done by hand, barrel by barrel, and sack by sack.
 Plus, all that grain had to be stored somewhere once unloaded.

 It would take a partnership between business and engineering, just like Peavey and Haglin's, to solve this problem.
 In 1842, Bufflao entrepreneur Joseph Dart opened the world's first steam-powered wooden grain elevator, designed by engineer Robert Dunbar, who in turn drew on the work of Oliver Evans, who had revolutionized the flour milling industry in the Delaware River Valley by harnessing the power of steam.
 The scoops on the elevator's conveyor belt would quite literally elevate the grain that they either scooped out of a barge or got filled with by the hand of a grain scooper and dump it into a large, tall wooden structure for storage.
-The grain could then be emptied of the elevator from the bottom using the force of gravity.
+The grain could then be emptied from the elevator from the bottom using gravity force.

 As Buffalo's Industrial Heritage Committee writes, "Dart's elevator unloaded over 229,000 bushels of grain during its first year of existence."
 A process that had once taken days now took only mere hours.
 The "elevator" moniker stuck, and the idea spread like wildfire.
 The Committee explains, "Less than fifteen years after his elevator was built, ten grain elevators were in operation near the Buffalo Harbor, with a combined total storage capacity of more than a million and a half bushels.
 By the end of the Civil War, Buffalo had become the world's largest grain port."